inetrg/inet/showcases/ethernet/preemption/doc/index.rst

 ..
 In the animation and the packet log in Qtenv, and the event log file/sequence chart tool, frames are displayed or recorded as soon as they happen in the simulation.
 In these tools, the ``background-3`` frame is recorded three times:

-In the animation, the packet log, and the event log file/sequence chart tool, frames are displayed or recorded as soon as they happen in the simulation.
-In these features, the ``background-3`` frame is recorded three times:
+In the animation, the packet log, and the event log file/sequence chart tool, frames are displayed or recorded as soon as they processed in the simulation.

-.. **TODO** too complex; 2 parts?

-- At the start of transmission, when the MAC still intended to send the frame unfragmented (``background-3``)
-- When the time sensitive frame arrives at the Ethernet MAC; ``background-3`` becomes ``background-3-frag0:progess`` (the MAC will actually stops transmitting the frame after sending an FCS, but this is still in the future in this moment)
-- The end of ``background-3-frag0`` (``background-3-frag0:end``)

-.. note:: So from the packet log and the sequence chart it might seem that a 1200B packet was sent (as it was logged that way).
-This can be confusing, but it's actually the proper operation of the packet log and the sequence chart tool.

-In contrast, the frames are recorded in the PCAP file at the end of the transmission of each frame or fragment, so that the 1200B frame is not present there, only the two fragments.

 Here is a video of the preemption behavior: